 Beans are very nutritious and full of protein so we should eat them more often, as vegan meals are becoming more and more recommended by nutritionists.
 We should go easy on our bodies, having 1-2 vegan days over the week.
 That being said…

-What do we need to make this beans dip?
+What do we need to make this vegan white bean dip?

-Homemade boiled white beans packed with veggie flavor that I made here.
+- Homemade boiled white beans packed with veggie flavor

-White onions and garlic.
-The more onions, better the taste.
+- Yellow onions and garlic.
+More onions, better the taste.

-Let’s start making this recipe.
+Let’s start making this white dip recipe.
 It is easy to make, once you’ve cooked your beans.

 1️ Step one: Flavor with garlic

-Take your cooked beans from the cooking pot (click here to see how I made it) and put them in a food processor or a powerful blender like me (I have one).
+Take your cooked beans from the cooking pot (click here to see how I made it) and put them in a food processor or a powerful blender.
 Use a little liquid to obtain the consistency you see here.